Peter Tali Coleman: Early life and career

 Born and raised in Pago Pago, American Samoa, Coleman attended the faifeau and Marist schools, before graduating from Saint Louis School in Honolulu, Hawaii.
 His parents were Navyman Patrick Dyke Coleman from Washington, DC, and Amata Auma from the Uifaatali family.
 His family title, Uifaatali, was bestowed on him in 1977.
 Coleman later joined the U.S. Army, rising to the rank of captain during World War II.
 He returned to the Samoan Islands in the early 1950s and practiced law in Pago Pago and in Apia.
 He received his law degree from Georgetown University in 1951 and was the first person of Samoan ancestry to receive a law degree from an American university or from any university.
 He served in American Samoa both as a public defender and as the territory's attorney general.

 Coleman was appointed governor of American Samoa in 1956 by President Dwight Eisenhower.
 At the conclusion of his term, he served a variety of positions in the Pacific Islands, including district administrator for the Marshall Islands, district administrator for the Marianas Islands, and deputy high commissioner of the Trust Territory of the Pacific Islands, where he also served as acting high commissioner for one year.

 When the Republican Party lost the White House in 1960, Coleman was assigned as deputy high commissioner of the U.S. Trust Territories.
 He served 17 years in that post, returning in 1977 to run in the first gubernatorial election.
 Coleman was the first Samoan to become Governor in 1956 and the only one who served by appointment.
 In 1977, he also became the first elected Governor in American Samoa.
 He was reelected in 1980, lost the 1984 election, and was reelected once again in 1988.

-Coleman became the first popularly elected Samoan governor after defeating Democrat A. P. Lutali with 60% of the votes in a special runoff election held on November 23, 1977.
+Coleman became the first popularly elected Samoan governor after defeating Democrat A. P. Lutali with 60% of the votes in a special runoff election held on November 22, 1977.
 The election was described by the New York Times as “a major step toward self-determination by island’s residents.”
-After having turned down the proposal to elect their own Governor in three plebiscites, American Samoans in 1977 had also overwhelmingly approved the measure in which allowed them to elect that official.
+After having turned down the proposal to elect their own Governor in three plebiscites, American Samoans in 1977 had also overwhelmingly approved the measure which allowed them to elect that official.